ViorelMocanu/digital-resources/README.md

 ## Quick note in 🇬🇧 English

-This project began in a 🇷🇴 Romanian community, so please excluse the almost entirely Romanian content in this `README.md` - we will translate this document in 🇬🇧 English by the end of [v1.0].
+This project began in a 🇷🇴 Romanian community, so please excuse the almost entirely Romanian content in this `README.md` - we will translate this document in 🇬🇧 English by the end of [v1.0].

 ## ✅ Link-uri utile